Septic Tank Services: Frequently Asked Questions (FAQs)

 How long does a septic system last?

-The length of time that a septic system remains operational depends on many factors.
 On average, septic systems should last around 50 years.
-However, this number can increase or decrease based on how well the system is taken care of, environmental conditions, etc.
+However, the length of time that a septic system remains operational depends on many factors, such as how well the system is cared for, environmental conditions, etc.

 Is it okay to use the garbage disposal?

-We recommend using a garbage disposal sparingly.
+Yes, but we recommend using your garbage disposal sparingly.
 Food particles fill up your tank faster and can infiltrate your leach fields, causing clogs or other issues.
 If you have a garbage disposal, you may need to pump the tank more often to avoid problems in the future.

-Yes, heavy rain, particularly if you are in a high water table area, can affect the septic.
-Be sure downspouts and stormwater is diverted away from your leach fields if possible.
+Yes, heavy rain can affect your septic system, particularly if you live in an area with a high water table.
+If possible, divert your downspouts and stormwater away from your leach fields.

 What's the best way to book services with Skips?